 In this post you will find more information about it: https://www.tweetbinder.com/blog/how-much-my-twitter-worth/

-Every Tweet Binder report gives the sentiment score metric.
+Every Tweet Binder report gives the sentiment score metric, but only for ENGLISH, SPANISH and ITALIAN (more languages to come, but for now just those 3).
 This figure tells us how positive or how negative our report has been.
 To calculate the sentiment score we take into consideration the impressions generated by every user.
 We consider that it is “more positive” to have more users tweeting good comments about your campaign than having just one.
 It is better to have 500 positive tweets sent by 100 users than 500 tweets sent by just one user.
 The first option shows that a lot of people think that the analyzed hashtag is great.
 Whereas the second option might just be a spammer.

 Same thing happens with the negative tweets.
 Having 500 negative tweets sent by 500 users is something bad because tons of users are involved.
 Whereas having 20 users sending 500 negative tweets about your campaign is not that bad because it might just be someone trying to undermine your campaign.